SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 (And now you are ready for your next stint...)

-To have a perfect session like this one, you must have a perfect setup for voice recognition.
+To have an error free session like this one, you must have a perfect setup for voice recognition.
 I strngly recommend using a headset, since alien noises might lead to false positives in Jonas voice recognition.
-Please see the section on [troubleshooting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting), if you need some tips.
+Please see the section on [troubleshooting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting), if you need some hints.

 ## Installation